BeehiveForum/BeehiveForum/docs/readme.txt

 1.3.4 Emoticons
 ===============

-BeehiveForum uses CSS-styled emoticons.
+Beehive Forum uses CSS-styled emoticons.
 This allows the end-user to have great control, being able to choose from options such as completely invisible, text-only, and the range of graphic sets which can be installed.